Boddam branch line: Opening and financial results

 The line opened for traffic on 2 August 1897.
 The Cruden Bay station was built to a high standard, in keeping with the hotel: the Glasgow Herald (newspaper, now retitled The Herald described the station as extremely handsome, with ornamental gables and panel work, separate first class waiting rooms for ladies and gentlemen, a refreshment buffet, and a carriage verandah outside.
 The hotel was still under construction at the time of opening of the railway.

 In fact the opening of the hotel was deferred until 1899, though the golf course had been laid out and was in use.
 In late December 1898 a special train of "luxurious bogie saloons" [modern railway coaches] had taken directors and guests to view the almost-finished hotel.
 The company promoted the hotel vigorously, with advertisements for the "New Seaside and Golfing Resort".
 Miss Kate Campbell was appointed manager, at £100 a year, though Miss McKilliam was in overall charge, and a golf professional, Alex N Weir formerly of Arbroath, was appointed, at £70 a year.
 The opening day was 1 March 1899.

-The 3ft 6 1/2in gauge tramway opened in June.
+The 3 ft 6 1/2in gauge tramway opened in June.
 It operated on 500-volt DC current from the hotel's 33 kW generator, A laundry was built on the site; it also served the needs of the Palace Hotel, Aberdeen, as well as those of the GNoSR generally.
 The tariff for August and September was 15s per day on the first floor, 14s on the second floor, 12s on the third floor and 10s 6d on the fourth, inclusive of breakfast, lunch, afternoon tea and dinner; provision of a [coal] fire in the room cost extra.
 After five months of operation the results were described as "most encouraging" and the hotel committee decided to keep it open though the winter, at a reduced rate of £2 10s per week.

 The hotel results may have been "most encouraging" but Barclay-Harvey, talking about the branch line as a whole, says that:

 Despite the fact that the hotel was very comfortable and the golf course one of the best in Scotland, the whole undertaking was a disastrous one.
 The season was too short to make them profitable, and the railway, which passed through comparatively poor country, never paid, and the time came when all concerned wished it had never been made."